Tech-JI/Git-wksp-25Fa/part1.md

 - Ask AI

+## A personal anecdote

+- How Git could have saved me (and you!) an hour's work of Vy100 essay

 ## The what and the why

 - Git is a free and open source distributed version control system